hummelthomas/winpython/How-To-Make-WinPython.md

 ### Procedure
 This Procedure is a rewrite or complement of the original method created by Pierre Raybaut ([here](https://sourceforge.net/p/winpython/wiki/How%20To%20Make%20WinPython/))

-It gives two optional big shortcuts over the original method :
+It provides two optional big shortcuts over the original method :
 - not downloading yourself a set of packages, one by one,
 - not downloading yourself the additional tools.

 *******************
-Step0 (optional):  Install a md5/sh1 checker
+**Step 0 (optional):**  Install a md5/sh1 checker
 *******************
 (duration ~ 10')